 Variable Type Assignment

-When loading a file, JASP automatically assigns variable types according to the following rules:
+When loading a file with another variable type, JASP automatically assigns variable types according to the following rules:

 - Otherwise the variable is assigned a type of Nominal Text.